-Do at least a little bit every day.
+- Do at least a little bit every day.
+Studying is cumulative.

-Review and rewrite class notes before and after each class.
+- Review class notes before class and rewrite them after class.

 You can find more helpful study tips at the University Learning Center website.